How to Beat Middle-Age Weight Gain

 If you are to drink, men are advised to no more than two servings of alcohol per day while limited to one.
 Furthermore, consult with your doctor if managing a health condition and taking medications to ensure the safest drinking practices.

-Extra Tips for the Best Weight Loss Plan for Middle-Aged Men and Women
+Best Weight Loss Plan for Middle-Aged Men and Women: Extra Tips

 In addition to creating the best diet for middle-aged for women and men, there are extra lifestyle tips to help beat weight gain.